Quansight-Labs/ndindex/docs/indexing-guide/multidimensional-indices.md

-And indeed, the index `1, 0:2, ..., 2` will work with any array with *at least* 3 dimensions (assuming of course that the first dimension is at least `2` and the last dimension is at least `3`).
+And indeed, the index `1, 0:2, ..., 2` will work with any array with *at least* 3 dimensions (assuming of course that the first dimension is at least size `2` and the last dimension is at least size `3`).

 Above, we saw that a tuple index implicitly ends in some number of trivial `:` slices.
 We can also see here that a tuple index also always implicitly ends in an ellipsis, which serves the exact same purpose.
+In other words:

-Namely, **an ellipsis automatically serves as a stand-in for the "correct" number of trivial `:` slices to select the intermediate axes of an array**.
-And just as with the empty tuple index `()`, which we saw is the same as writing the right number of trivial `:` slices, a single ellipsis and nothing else is the same as selecting every axis of the array, i.e., it leaves the array
+> **An ellipsis automatically serves as a stand-in for the "correct" number of trivial `:` slices to select the intermediate axes of an array**.

+And just as with the
+empty tuple index `()`, which we saw is the same as writing the right number of trivial `:` slices, a single ellipsis and nothing else is the same as selecting every axis of the array, i.e., it leaves the array